CMSTrackerDPG/cernrequests/README.md

     ![](doc/create_registration_02.png)

-    The `Application Identifier` can be anything, it's like a username for your application.t
+    The `Application Identifier` can be anything, it's like a username for your application.
+It has to be unique, so, if the name you chose is rejected, try another one.
+    The description can be anything, and it doesn't affect your registration.
     Click `Submit`.

 3. Go back to the Application Portal and edit the SSO application (green button).
 Then, go to the `SSO Registration` tab and click the plus button: